 Forklift accidents are often severe and account for more than 10% of all workplace injuries.
 Forklifts being extremely useful, can also be equally dangerous – they weigh around 9,000 pounds and travel up to 18 mph.
 And unlike our ordinary cars, they have brakes only on the front wheels.
 Their weight is also not equally distributed, with the rear end being heavier to compensate for the heavy loads in the front during the movement of goods.
 Forklift safety depends on two factors, viz. proper training and the use of forklift safety products.

 Forklift Safety Procedures

 Operators and pedestrians require training under occupational safety standards set by international agencies.
-Only licensed operators must be allowed to operate the Forklift with wear appropriate safety gears.
+Only licensed operators must be allowed to operate the Forklift with wear appropriate safety gear.
 The area of operation must be even and free from loose objects.
 The load on the Forklift must be evenly distributed and not overloaded.
 And most importantly, employers must implement a floor marking system to keep everyone safe.

 While operator and pedestrian training is essential for safety, innovative safety products will safeguard people and assets—these range from the basic seat belts and safety signs to advanced proximity warning systems.

 What Is A Proximity Alert System?

-Forklift proximity warning system will help with safety for both operators and pedestrians.
+A Forklift Proximity Warning System will help with safety for both operators and pedestrians.
 An audible and visual warning not only helps to avoid a mishap but also prevents infrastructure damage.
 And when if the vehicle is too close, the system stops the Forklift automatically.
-Forklift proximity alert systems work either using magnetic field generators or Radio-Frequency Identification.
+Forklift Proximity Alert Systems work either using magnetic field generators or Radio-Frequency Identification.

 Radio-Frequency Identification Proximity Alert Systems